TazmeenAfroz/AI-Course-And-LaB/README.md

-This repository contains assignments, quizzes (solutions not included), lab tasks, and resources for the 4th Semester Artificial Intelligence course.
+This repository contains assignments, lab tasks, and resources for the 4th Semester Artificial Intelligence course.